 Look at each of those expenses and see what percentage of your total budget they represent.
 Then, determine if you can reduce any of those expenses to bring that percentage down.

 Now take the two new percentages for fixed and variable spending and add those together.
-The remaining part of your budget at this point should be what you can commit towards your financial goals.
-For example, if your fixed spending is 40 percent of your budget and variable spending is 30 percent, you've got another 30 percent of your income you can allocate to those goals.
+The remaining part of your budget at this point should be what you can commit to your financial goals.
+For example, if your fixed spending is 40% of your budget and variable spending is 30%, you've got another 30% of your income you can allocate to those goals.

 It may take some time to find the perfect percentage mix and you'll need to review your budget monthly.
 But over time, using budget percentages can add up to money goal success.

 What percentages should go into my budget?

 Check out our budget calculator so you can add your actual income and expenses to see what the percentages are for your spending habits.
 If you find that something is still missing, add it to your budget as a new percentage.